mhmdrifkii/mhmdrifkii/README.md

 - 👋 Hi, I’m @mhmdrifkii
-- 👀 I’m interested in bikang
+- 👀 I’m interested to Natasha
-- 🌱 I’m currently learning visual graphic
+- 🌱 I’m currently learning Visual Graphic
-- 💞️ I’m looking to collaborate on saha we
+- 💞️ I’m looking to collaborate on Saha we
-- 📫 How to reach me gegedor we kaimah
+- 📫 How to reach me Gegedor we ka imah

 <!---
 mhmdrifkii/mhmdrifkii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.